 - Brining Bag (optional): If you decide to brine your turkey before cooking it, you will need a brining bag or leak-proof large vessel that can hold your turkey and brine.

-- Aluminum Foil: In order to prevent the breast from browning too quickly, it is best to tent the turkey breast with foil, while leaving the legs and thighs uncovered.
-And you will need foil for resting the turkey as well.
+- Aluminum Foil: In order to prevent the breast from browning too quickly, you likely will need to tent the turkey breast with a bit of foil.
+I recommend resting the turkey tented in foil after cooking as well.

 Step One: Thaw Turkey if Needed